§-Quick questions

 What is gross world product (GWP)?Show answer

 Gross world product is the sum of all final goods and services produced by national economies.
-It is around USD 105 trillion in 2025 (IMF World Economic Outlook).
+It is around $115 trillion in 2025 (IMF World Economic Outlook).
 World real GDP growth has averaged around 3.0 to 3.5 percent per year over the last decade, with major slowdowns during the 2008 GFC and the 2020 COVID-19 recession.

-What is financial flows?Show answer
+What are financial flows?Show answer

 What is the international business cycle?Show answer